madmurphy/spell.js/README.md

 ### `Spell.unspellAll()`

-This method resets the status of a all `spell`s currently active.
+This method resets all `spell`s currently active (all matching characters typed so far will be forgotten).

 #### Syntax